Tampa Bay Buccaneers: Greg Schiano

+Lovie Smith

 On January 1, 2014, Lovie Smith was hired as the new head coach of the Buccaneers, replacing Greg Schiano.
 Smith had previously spent 5 seasons with the Buccaneers from 1996 to 2001 coaching the linebackers under Tony Dungy.
-During his first news conference with the Bucs, Smith talked about restoring the quality of the team from the late 1990s and early 2000s: "There was a certain brand of football you expected from us," Smith said.
+During his first news conference with the Buccaneers, Smith talked about restoring the quality of the team from the late 1990s and early 2000s: "There was a certain brand of football you expected from us," Smith said.
 "You know we would be relentless.
 There was a brand of football that you got from us each week at Raymond James Stadium.
 It was hard for opponents to come in and win.
 We have gotten away from that a little bit, and it's time ... for us to become a relevant team again."

 On January 21, 2014, Jason Licht was hired as the new general manager, replacing Mark Dominik.
 He was officially introduced at One Buc Place on January 23, 2014.
 In his first news conference, Licht talked about his philosophy: "Our philosophy is going to be to build through the draft.
 That's where we find our stars.
 That's where we find the next generation.
 But also in the short term and long term we're going to supplement our roster through free agency but we're going to look for value.
 We're going to spend wisely."

 After signing veteran free agent Josh McCown and many more free agents, many analysts predicted that the Buccaneers could be the surprise team of the year and possibly make a playoff run.
-Those predictions soon went away after the Bucs began the season 0–3, including a 56–14 blowout against the Falcons on Thursday Night Football.
+Those predictions soon went away after the Buccaneers began the season 0–3, including a 56–14 blowout against the Falcons on Thursday Night Football.
 McCown was injured in that game, and second-year quarterback Mike Glennon was named the starter.
-His first start of the 2014 season ended with the Bucs earning their first victory of the season in Pittsburgh against the Steelers 27–24.
-The Bucs lost the next 4 games, including two overtime losses against the Saints and the Vikings, one blowout against the Ravens, and a 5-point loss against the Cleveland Browns.
+His first start of the 2014 season ended with the Buccaneers earning their first victory of the season in Pittsburgh against the Steelers 27–24.
+The Buccaneers lost the next four games, including two overtime losses against the Saints and the Vikings, one blowout against the Ravens, and a 5-point loss against the Cleveland Browns.
 Going into week 10 at 1–8, McCown returned as the starter.
-Mathematically, the Bucs were still in playoff contention only being 3 games out of first place in the division.
+Mathematically, the Buccaneers were still in playoff contention only being 3 games out of first place in the division.
 McCown's first game back ended with a 27–17 loss to the Falcons but won the following week in a 27–7 blowout against struggling Washington.
-The Bucs would lose the next three games and were officially knocked out of playoff contention in week 14.
-The Bucs finished 2–14, winning 2 fewer games than the previous season and secured the first-overall draft pick for the 2015 NFL draft.
+The Buccaneers would lose the next three games and were officially knocked out of playoff contention in week 14.
+The Buccaneers finished 2–14, winning two fewer games than the previous season and secured the first-overall draft pick for the 2015 NFL draft.